fahadhd/LiftFit/README.md

 Supports 1x1 - 8x15 weightlifting workouts currently

 ## Installation
-To be published to the Google play store ~September 27, 2016
+To be published to the Google play store soon.

 ## Contributors
 This was a solo project created by Fahad Hassan (fahadhd)